-The Lifetime Learning Credit is 20% of the first $10,000 of qualified expenses.
-Costs for books, supplies and equipment do not qualify unless required to be paid to the educational organization.
-This credit is not limited to four years of study.
-For 2021 the full credit is available to individuals whose modified adjusted gross income is $59,000 or less, or $119,000 or less for married couples filing a joint return.
+For both credits, beginning in 2022, the full credit is available to individuals whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
 The credit is phased out for taxpayers with incomes above these levels.

 Estate Tax: The estate tax has a top rate of 40%.
-The exemption amount is $11,700,000 per individual in 2022.
+The exemption amount is $12,060,000 per individual in 2022.
 The exemption will be $12,920,000 for 2023.

 Mortgage Interest Points: Points paid on a home mortgage are usually deductible as interest.
 If the mortgage is for the purchase or improvement of your principal residence, you can either deduct the full amount of the points in the year of payment or, if you aren’t itemizing your deductions that year, amortize the points over the loan term.
 Generally, points paid on refinancing must be amortized.
 However, you can write off any points you haven't yet deducted when you sell your home and pay off your mortgage.